-Donald Trump tees up golfing date with Japanese star Hideki Matsuyama
+Donald Trump 'definitely open' to playing golf with Japanese Prime Minister Shinzo Abe

 "Can you believe that, with all of the problems and difficulties facing the U.S., President Obama spent the day playing golf.
 Worse that Carter," Trump tweeted.

-Obama also mixed golf and foreign affairs during his time as Commander in Chief, taking in a round of golf with then British Prime Minister David Cameron during a trip to the UK in April 2016.
+Obama also mixed golf and foreign affairs during his time as Commander-in-Chief, taking in a round of golf with then British Prime Minister David Cameron during a trip to the UK in April 2016.

 As for Abe, he is following in the footsteps of his grandfather Nobusuke Kishi who, during his time as Prime Minister, played a round with President Dwight D. Eisenhower in Maryland.